Overview ContextBolt SEO guide

 to a content plan.

 Say you are launching an AI note-taker app and want to find the SEO opening.
-Here is one real session, start to finish, all inside your agent.
+Drive the demo below, then see where the thread goes next.

-From that one answer you keep pulling the thread.
-Each follow-up is one more plain question, and each result tells you what to do next.
+The demo is the first few questions.
+You keep pulling the thread, and each follow-up is one more plain question that tells you what to do next.

 "What does otter.ai already rank for?"ranked_keywords